Best October Prime Day soundbar deals: Bose, LG, Sony, Vizio

 When does the Amazon Prime Early Access Sale start?

-The Amazon Prime Early Access Sale begins at 12 a.m.
+The Amazon Prime Early Access Sale began at 12 a.m.
 Pacific time on October 11, 2022 and concludes on October 12.

 Of course, there are sure to be plenty of early soundbar deals leading up to the event, and we’ll be listing them above as we find them.